-Suspension

-Suspension means that the program will stop accepting new students so that the School Dean and program faculty can consider options.

-Timeframe: The process for suspension takes four semesters.

-Initiation: Faculty members or the School Dean may initiate a meeting with all relevant stakeholders to discuss program suspension.
+- A. Suspension: A program stops accepting new students so that the School Dean and program faculty can consider options. - 1.
+Timeframe: The process for suspension generally takes up to four semesters, excluding summer. - 2.
+Initiation: Program faculty members, the President, Provost, or academic Deans may initiate a meeting with all relevant stakeholders to discuss program suspension.
 A representative from the program faculty notifies the APP Committee of the Faculty Senate about this meeting for informational purposes.
-The Dean notifies the Provost and Provost Council of this meeting for informational purposes.

-Vote: Faculty who teach courses in the program vote by simple majority to recommend suspension, unless the program bylaws specify other procedures for voting on curriculum changes.
-If a majority of faculty members vote for suspension, this procedure advances to the Dean.
-If a majority of faculty do not vote for suspension, the program faculty meet with the Dean to consider other options.
-The Dean or representative from the program faculty notifies the APP Committee of the Faculty Senate about the outcome of the vote for informational purposes.
-The Dean notifies the Provost and Provost Council of the outcome of the vote for informational purposes.
+The Dean notifies the Provost and Provost Council of this meeting for informational purposes. - 3.
+Vote: Program faculty vote by simple majority to recommend suspension, unless the program bylaws specify other procedures for voting on curriculum changes.
+If a majority of faculty members vote for suspension, this recommendation advances to the Dean.
+If a majority of faculty do not vote for suspension, the program faculty meet with the Dean to consider other options. - 4.
 Acceptance or Rejection: The School Dean may reject or accept a faculty vote to suspend a program.
 If the Dean and the faculty disagree, the Dean meets with faculty to consider other options.
-The Dean also notifies the Provost and the Provost Council of the outcome of the meeting for informational purposes.
+The Dean also notifies the

+Provost, Deans Council, and the Provost Council of the outcome of the meeting for informational purposes.